AmzadHossainrafis/image_classification_pipeline/README.md

 All is okay if you downloaded the data(for this project).
 Just provide the directory( main_dir) in the config.py.
 If you change the data split as your ratio changes val_ratio, test_ratio from config.py file, then run split() function in the interactive window.

   2. data agmentations

-  3. dataloader modification for new class
+  3. dataloader modification for new class a simple modification is needed in dataloader.py for new class .Suppose you want to add a new class called Alligator, Just simply add a if condition is the __getitem() and example is given below <br>

 # Training
   1. model_selection
   2. transfer_learning